-One of the most responsible and useful steps a smart patient can take is to obtain copies of her medical records whenever she visits a doctor for any type of medical problem, even for well visits and check-ups.
+One of the most responsible and useful steps a smart patient can take is to review her medical records whenever she visits a doctor for any type of medical problem, even for well visits and check-ups.
 To do that, she needs to get copies of her medical records to review.

 According to federal law, we have the right to get copies of most medical records, whether they are paper copies, or electronic health records.
 Doctors' notes, medical test results, lab reports and billing information must be supplied to us if we ask properly.

 The federal law that addresses our medical records is called HIPAA (pronounced HIP-a), the Health Information Portability Accountability Act.
 These rules mostly address privacy issues, but are so extensive that many healthcare providers are still confused about how to enforce them.
 That confusion sometimes makes it difficult for us to get our records, even when we are entitled to them.

 Who May Request Medical Records and Who Must Share Them

 If you want to obtain medical records, then:

 - You must be the patient, or the parent or guardian of the patient for whom you seek records.